Speakers

 In 2017, I was a research unit leader of “Nanospace Catalysis” Research Unit, Institute of Innovative Research, Tokyo Institute of Technology.
 This unit focuses on nanospace materials such as zeolite and mesoporous materials, and aims to create nanospace catalyst that can make efficient use of diverse carbon resources, contributing to the development of green productions of chemical feedstocks and value-added chemicals.
 I was Associate Professor at April 2018, and then promoted to be a full Professor at July 2024.
 Since October 2024, I am a full Professor, Nanospace Catalysis Research Unit, Institute of Integrated Research, Institute of Science Tokyo.

-Fernando REY Spain
+Fernando REY

 Minkee CHOI Korea Design of Amine-Containing Nanoporous Materials for CO2 Capture from Engineering Perspectives